Arm Care After a Stroke

 Place your affected arm on a pillow.

-When sitting in bed, sit upright, well supported by pillows.
+When sitting in bed, sit upright, with support by pillows.
 Place both arms on pillows.

 This is often only recommended for limited periods.